Why study Early Childhood Studies with Foundation Year at Liverpool John Moores University?

 This module enables you to critically analyse the mechanisms that exist in society to support babies, young children and their families, and to encourage you to reflect critically upon concepts, issues, theoretical models and working practices in relation to the complexity of multi-agency working.
 A review of historical and current policies will support you to engage with examples of professional practices.

-Research Within Early Childhood Studies
+Dissertation Research in Early Childhood Studies

 This module aims to provide you with appropriate skills and understanding to initiate, design, conduct and report an early childhood studies research project that is either empirical based research or library-based research under appropriate supervision.
 You will demonstrate a highly developed ability to recognise its theoretical, practical and methodological implications and limitations, and you will be aware of the complexity of ethical principles and issues.